critterandguitari/Organelle_Manual/manual.md

 -   The maple key at the far left and its accompanying LED comprise one special unit: the *Aux button*.
 By default, the Aux button does nothing, but each patch can be configured to use the input from the key for any type of mode switch or anything else.
 The LED has eight static states (off plus seven color options) and is generally used to provide the user with visual feedback of the Aux button's status.
 As with so much about patches, the function of this control will be anything the patch designer deems appropriate.

 -   After the Aux button, the 24 other maple keys work together as a group.
 As their piano-style layout may have indicated, these keys are for playing notes.
 By default, each key triggers a "note on" MIDI message when it is pressed down and a corresponding "note off" MIDI message when it is released.
-For patches that use note messages to trigger or affect audio output, these keys will be your primary performance vehicle. \[For information on the default MIDI operation of Organelle, see chapter three.\]
+For patches that use note messages to trigger or affect audio output, these keys will be your primary performance vehicle. \[For information on the default MIDI operation of Organelle, see [Chapter Three] (3).\]

 ------------------------------------------------------------------------